DeskproApps/docusign/SETUP.md

 [![](/docs/assets/setup/apps_and_keys_page.png)](/docs/assets/setup/apps_and_keys_page.png)

-Now, on the App Settings, under "Is your application able to securely store a client secret?" select Yes.
+Now, on the Authentication section, under "Is your application able to securely store a client secret?" select Yes.

 Click on the Add Secret Key Button, and copy its content, and the Integration Key on top of the page, and paste them into the fields under the settings tab in Deskpro's drawer for DocuSign.